‘Alaskan Bush People’ Rumors: As Cancellation And ‘Fake’ Rumors Swirl, The Brown Family Helps With A Case

 So, what happened?

-According to the Portland, Maine NBC affiliate, WCSH-TV, the latest Alaskan Bush People rumors revolved around the fate of Alisha Brooks, a 24-year-old girl who went missing in the area.
-According to the initial police report, she was last seen talking online to the Brown family (it wasn’t clear if there was any family member in particular that she was talking to), when she left on foot.
+According to the Portland, Maine, NBC affiliate, WCSH-TV, the latest Alaskan Bush People rumors revolved around the fate of Alisha Brooks, a 24-year-old girl who went missing in the area.
+According to the initial police report, she was last seen talking online to the Brown family (it wasn’t clear if there was any family member in particular that she was talking to) when she left on foot.

 “She went outside to feed the chickens and it was reported to the Sheriff’s Office that she never returned.
 She is reported to have taken her cell phone, wallet and borrowed $20.00 from her husband just before going outside.
 Family and deputies believe that her disappearance might be premeditated.
 She is reported to have no known mental health issues, and no suicidal statements had been made.”